nytr0gen/reverse-proxy/README.md

 # NodeJS Reverse Proxy

 Made this mostly to use it with SSRF vulnerabilities for escalation.
 Or to MITM.
+Perks: Caching for static files and logging.

-Perks: It caches stuff.
+Start with `yarn start https://example.com:443/`

-Variables to change: `port`, `currentHost` and `host`
+Proxy can be set with `export GLOBAL_AGENT_HTTP_PROXY=http://127.0.0.1:8080`